 While there are over 900 chemicals used on conventional fruits and veggies, organic produce is sprayed with pesticides, too.

 Glyphosate can’t be used in organic farming, but there 25 synthetic pesticides which are allowed with the USDA certified organic seal.
 These include copper sulfate, Bacillus thuringiensis (Bt), chlorine dioxide, boric acid, sulfurous acid, and other man-made chemicals, many of which carry health concerns.

 Waxes like carnauba and that from bees, as well as lac-resin made from insects, is permitted for coating the skins and peels of organic apples, cucumbers, bell peppers, and other produce which looks unnaturally shiny at the grocery store.
 (1)

-Chemicals aside, how about the droppings of insects and birds?
+Chemicals and viruses aside, how about the droppings of insects and birds?